dcarrot2/ether_bot/README.md

 ***ETHER_BOT***

 A slack bot to report prices of Ethereum from Coinbase's API.
+Super alpha, documentation to follow...